SJ00425/NTN-Anti-Jamming/README.md

 ## `starlink_tracker.ipynb`

-Tracks Starlink satellites from a fixed location near Boulder at a specific timestamp.
+Tracks Starlink satellites from a fixed location near Boulder, Colorado.

-**Note**: Real-time tracking is not displayed within the notebook.
+Starting from the current time, the notebook samples satellite positions every **n seconds** for a total duration of **m minutes**, filters based on elevation and azimuth constraints, and:

+- Saves the data to a `.csv` file
+- Generates a `.gif` animation of satellite positions in the sky
+  - The 5 closest satellites at each time step are highlighted using **unique persistent colors**
+  - All other satellites are shown in gray

-**Note**: Excessive pull requests from Celestrak within a short time may result in temporary IP blocking.
+**Note**: Avoid querying Celestrak too frequently — excessive requests may result in temporary IP blocking.

 ## `geo_utils.py`